-(3) Nomination and Remuneration Committee
+3) Nomination and Remuneration Committee

 IIJ has voluntarily established the Nomination and Remuneration Committee to maintain and improve fairness and transparency of decision making in directors' nomination and remuneration.
 In the process of determining appointment or dismissal of directors and remuneration amounts for directors, the Nomination and Remuneration Committee plays an advisory role to IIJ Board of Directors.
-As of the filing date of this document, the Nomination and Remuneration Committee consists of seven directors: Representative Director/Chairman Koichi Suzuki (chairman), Eijiro Katsu, Shingo Oda (outside director), Tadashi Okamura (outside director), Takashi Tsukamoto (outside director) and Shinobu Umino (outside director) and Kazuo Tsukuda (outside director).
+As of the filing date of this document, the Nomination and Remuneration Committee consists of six directors: Representative Director/Chairman Koichi Suzuki (chairman), Eijiro Katsu, Shingo Oda (outside director), Takashi Tsukamoto (outside director), Kazuo Tsukuda (outside director), and Yoichiro Iwama (outside director).